Ray0202/Ray0202/README.md

 ## Hi there 👋

-- 👋 Hi, I’m @Ray0202 from SJTU, majored in Computer Science.
+- 👋 Hi, I’m @Ray0202, a first-year PhD student from USC.
 - ✨ I’m interested in data mining, recommender systems, and interesting applications of LLMs.
-- 📫 You can reach me at Muyan-Weng@outlook.com
+- 📫 You can reach me at Muyan-Weng@outlook.com or muyanwen@usc.edu
 - 🔭 You can visit my personal website [here](https://ray0202.github.io/)

 <!--